Gabriel2409/obsidian_notes/Docker.md

 - Note: Portainer allows to supervise my docker host.
 It works because we bind the socket of the docker daemon and portainer can then access the api of the docker daemon via this socket

 NOTE : be careful when mounting !!
-In the example below, we bind the root folder of our machine to the conainer and host folder of the container:
+In the example below, we bind the root folder of our machine to the container and host folder of the container:

 - `docker container run -v /:/host -ti alphine`
   Then in the container : -`# rm /host/bin/sh` -`# exit`